 Money and relationships is a topic we write about a lot because financial challenges can impact how we communicate and get along with people we care about the most.

 But it isn’t always easy to talk about money with people you love!

-We know that research shows the more couples argue over money, the more likely their relationship will split up over money or end in divorce if they’re married.
 So today, we’re getting an expert’s advice on money and love as people prepare for married life, to help them achieve financial bliss.

 Adam Kol is a Couples Financial Counselor and an experienced Mediator, Tax Attorney, and Financial Advisor.
 Here are his suggestions for getting on the same financial page with your partner before marriage.

 How Do We Get on the Same Financial Page Before Marriage?